pymodbus-dev/pymodbus/API_changes.rst

 - binary framer no longer supported
 - Framer.<type> renamed to FramerType.<type>
 - PDU classes moved to pymodbus/pdu
+- Drop support for Python 3.8 (its no longer tested, but will probably work)

 API changes 3.6.0